p-j-miller/ya-sprintf/ryu/README.md

 Minor edits to d2fixed.c to improve portability and compatibility (all marked "PMi")

 Peter Miller also added d2fixed_ya_sprintf.[ch] , which while heavily based on d2fixed.c provides an interface between ryu and ya_sprintf so giving a full set of printf functions that use ryu for double-string conversion
 (see https://github.com/p-j-miller/ya-sprintf ).
 Tests for the new functions in d2fixed_ya_sprintf are included as part of ya_sprintf.

+Peter Miler also added s2d_fast_atof.[ch] to interface atof and ryu - see https://github.com/p-j-miller/atof .
+This also required changes to d2s_intrinsics.h and common.h (which are clearly marked).

 # The original readme follows: